 John Ross, CEO of Test Prep Insight, suggests cutting out this Q&A session and replacing it with an email instead.
 “If team members have any follow up questions, they can email you directly after the meeting.
 The best approach is then to aggregate all questions in one place, answer them clearly and concisely in an email, and distribute the answer email to all employees that attended.”

 This can be the case for virtual meetings too, especially in the era of Zoom fatigue.
-Following up by email, Slack, or your team communication software streamlines the process.
+Following up by Friday to streamline the process.

 As previously mentioned, you’ll want to make sure the meeting is limited to attendees who really need to be there.
 It’s easier to communicate in a small meeting than in a large one-if too many people are present, the meeting can end up spiralling off into side discussions.At big companies, it can be difficult to decide who needs to be at a meeting and who doesn’t.
 Amazon’s Jeff Bezos deals with this challenge using the “two-pizza rule”.
 Essentially, if two pizzas couldn’t feed the entire group, the meeting is probably too large.